mui/material-ui/packages/pigment-react/README.md

 #### Styling based on color scheme

-The `extendTheme` utility attach a function called `applyStyles` to the theme object.
+The `extendTheme` utility attaches a function called `applyStyles` to the theme object.
 It receives a color scheme as the first argument followed by a style object.
 It will return a proper CSS selector based on the theme configuration.

 ```jsx
 const Heading = styled('h1')(({ theme }) => ({